pulibrary/princeton_ansible/roles/ruby_s/README.md

 ### Role Variables

-if you need a different version of ruby use the example on
+Installs the value of `ruby_version_default` by default.
+If you need a different version of ruby, set `ruby_version_override` using the pattern `ruby-x.y.z`.

-`defaults/main.yml`

-e.g `desired_ruby_version: "ruby-3.0.0"` and `ruby_version_override: ruby-3.0.0`
+e.g `ruby_version_override: ruby-3.0.0`

-this is most reliably set in your `group_vars/<your_role>/[common|main].yml`
+This is most reliably set in your `group_vars/<your_role>/[common|main].yml`

-### Upgrading from Ruby 2.x
+### Upgrading from Ruby 2.x installed with apt

-If you are upgrading a system from a previous ansible build that used brightbox ruby packages (which is probably the case for anything at PUL using ruby 2.x):
+If you are upgrading a system from a previous ansible build that used the `ruby` role to install ruby from the brightbox ruby packages (PPAs) using apt, which is probably the case for anything at PUL using ruby 2.x:

 * In `group_vars/<your project>/[common|main].yml`:
   * If `passenger_ruby` is set, update it to `/usr/local/bin/ruby`.
 Current default setting in the passenger role is `/usr/bin/ruby` - eventually we should update that!